cloudfoundry-incubator/kubernetes-guidelines/DETAILED.md

   * Problem: The platform engineer needs to know how to do the manual config update.

-* The configuration is passed via command line flags in the pod specification
+* The configuration is passed via command-line flags in the pod specification

   * Problem: It is not possible to use the Kubernetes secrets.